kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
+<br><br> A sprite is a large image that is made up of smaller images.
+This is effective for holding multiple images the developer may want to use, and singling out specific parts to display that specific image.
+It takes up less bandwidth, and easier to render because multiple images are store in one single file.
+This is most commonly seen in moving animations (think of 16bit video games with moving figures), and for smaller icons displayed on a website.
 * What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?